Google-Tasks-Backup/tasks-backup/README.txt

 2 Feb 2012, Julie Smith
 -----------------------
+In order to run Google Tasks Backup under your own account, you will need to modify apps.yaml, and set the client ID and secrets values in the settings.py file.
+There is a sample settings-dummy.py file which contains all the required settings, with instructions on getting and inserting your own client ID and secret values.

+There is a discussion group at groups.google.com/group/tasks-backup and issues list at code.google.com/p/tasks-backup/issues/list
-This project is based on google-tasks-porter by dwightguth@google.com

-It appears that google-tasks-porter stalled in the latter part of 2011.
+This project is based on google-tasks-porter by dwightguth@google.com It appears that google-tasks-porter stalled in the latter part of 2011.
+In 2012, Julie Smith modified google-tasks-porter to create Google Tasks Backup, running at

-In 2012, Julie Smith modified google-tasks-porter to create tasks-backup, a simplified task exporter which does not use db.Model, as that was causing the quota to be exceeded.
+    tasks-backup.appspot.com

 = = = = = = =

-Original README, as at 22 Jan 2012
+Original Google Tasks Porter README, as at 22 Jan 2012

 This project requires a module in the root directory named "settings" which defines the values of CLIENT_ID and CLIENT_SECRET on the module level as